TheBestTvarynka/tbt/content/projects/yew-notifications.md

 ### Moving forward

 At this point, this library has minimal functionality implemented.
-I plan to improve it continuously according to my needs.
+I plan to improve it continuously according to my needs and goals.
 If you have any feature requests, then create an [issue](https://github.com/TheBestTvarynka/yew-notifications/issues/new) with the description.
 It'll be a priority for me.